 The Fan-tailed Warbler, Euthlypis lachrymosa , is an New World Warbler in the monotypic (one single species) genus Euthlypis that lives along the Pacific slope from northern Mexico to Nicaragua.
 There are a few unconfirmed reports of it occurring within the USA: one was reported in Big Bend National Park, Texas in August 2007.

 Fan-tailed Warblers live in and at the edge of evergreen and semideciduous forest, especially near ravines.
-They are found alone or in pairs.
+These warblers are found alone or in pairs.

 It is yellow on its throat and underparts with a tawny wash on its chest.
 The head is gray with a black-framed yellow crown and white around the eyes.
 The undertail coverlets are white.